 4. Prepare answers for MBA interview questions

-The best way to prepare answers for the MBA interview questions is to refer the resume and essay you have already submitted.
+The best way to prepare answers for the MBA interview questions is to refer to the resume and essay you have already submitted.
 The key is identifying your key selling points and anecdotes to support them.
 While preparing answers for MBA interview questions, keep in mind the business school’s core beliefs.
 It’s important that you relate your key strengths with their core beliefs to explain your program fit.

 However, during this process don’t forget to prepare meaningful questions for your interviewers.
 The questions should be thoughtful and should demonstrate your genuine interest in the business school.

 If you have alumni in your interview panel, it’s a great opportunity to ask about their post-MBA experiences and how that business school shaped their careers.
-You can also ask admission officers specific questions on campus culture and how their business school community nurture growth.
+You can also ask admission officers specific questions on-campus culture and how their business school community nurture growth.

 The actual interview may not go the way you anticipated and therefore, be prepared for the tough questions.
 The best way to answer tough questions (most likely they will be on your weaknesses or failures) is, to be honest, and how those experiences made you better.
 This will put you in a positive light and highlight your ability to introspect and focus on personal growth.